Image Credit: Natalia Deriabina / Shutterstock.com

 - More support by the father after visualizing the baby’s form and movement.

-- Possibly more accurate identification of fetal anomalies especially of the face, heart, limbs, neural tube and skeleton.
+- Possibly more accurate identification of fetal anomalies, particularly those involving the face, heart, limbs, neural tube, and skeleton.

-- In addition it shares the benefits of 2D ultrasound, namely:
+- In addition, these advanced ultrasound techniques share the benefits of 2D ultrasound, namely:

 - Assessment of fetal growth.